ShopBotTools/G-Code-Viewer/README.md

   If the board is set, a box representing the board will be displayed, the dimensions of the board are in **inches**.

-Then, each time you will want to see the 3D representation of the GCode: set the GCode of your viewer object then view the paths through the callback parameter.
+Then, each time you will want to see the 3D representation of the G-Code: set the G-Code of your viewer object then view the paths through the callback parameter.

-    var callback = function() { viewer.viewPaths(); /* other code */ };
     viewer.setGCode(gcode, callback);  //gcode is a string

-`setGCode` will remove everything displayed in the viewer (except the helpers).
+`setGCode` will display the interpretation of the G-Code.
-`viewPaths` displays the paths.

 ##Example
 The code in the `index.html` is pretty straightforward and should help a lot.